ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

        - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.
-       The reason for that seems to be the low camera frame rate (30fps) which the ARCore app is using.
-       The position changes in the environment therefore can only be updated 30 times per second.
-       Oculus recommends at least 60fps or higer and ARCore does not reach those fps possibly making you sick.

       - This was tested on the Samsung Galaxy S7 but the S8, S8+, Note8 seem to work as well.
       (https://developers.google.com/ar/discover/#supported_devices)